offshore

 Back to top

 Banking.
-Retail banking services are provided by Barclays Bank, Bank of Nova Scotia, and Canadian Imperial Bank of Commerce.
+Retail banking services are provided by FirstCaribbean International Bank (owned by Canadian Imperial Bank of Commerce), Scotiabank, and Royal Bank of Canada.
 Private banking and asset management services are provided by several investment banks and trust companies.

 The opening of a new account at one of the retail banks requires evidence of the identity of each signatory, which will usually be in the form of a copy of the relevant pages of his or her passport, as well as a suitable reference from another bank.

-There is no restriction on the movement of funds into or out of TCI, and the fact that TCI's currency is the US dollar further facilitates money transfers.
-Foreign cheques and bank drafts may be deposited at banks in TCI, although clearance takes from three to six weeks.
+There is no restriction on the movement of funds into or out of Turks & Caicos, and the fact that the official currency is the US dollar further facilitates money transfers.
+Foreign cheques and bank drafts may be deposited at banks in Turks & Caicos, although clearance takes from three to six weeks.

 As a matter of policy instituted in 1979 and aimed at minimising the risk of money laundering, the major banks will not accept large cash deposits and will not pay cash on large withdrawals.